 - You study in a unique industrial environment that offers international internships as well as hands-on projects and research work at an early stage of the program.

-The JKU introduced the world's first Diploma degree program in Mechatronics back in 1990.
+In 1990, the JKU introduced the world's first degree program in Mechatronics.

 Areas of Specialization

 In order to successfully move you in to the world of mechatronics as an academically educated engineer, the Bachelor's degree program provides education in the following:

 - Base-Knowledge Education in Mathematics and Physics: You will learn about the physical effects of mechanical engineering and electrical engineering as well as their mathematical description.
 These areas are becoming increasingly important in order to efficiently solve engineering problems.